Nutrition and Dietetics

 - traditional face-to-face programs where students may need to relocate

-- distance programs, where students can stay in Los Angeles but will need to find their locations, which can be very difficult, especially for clinical locations
+- distance programs, where students can stay in Los Angeles but will need to find locations for their rotations, which can be very difficult at times, especially for clinical rotations

 - applying through PHFE-WIC, which is only open to current employees of this WIC organization